The Complicated Issue of Child Custody

 Visitation and even custodial parentage can be impacted by a move.

 One factor that may impact a judge’s decision regarding custody is a parent’s location.
-If a parent has relocated out-of-state, or has immediate plans to do so, custody is generally not shared.
+If a parent has relocated out-of-state or has immediate plans to do so, custody is generally not shared.
 Rather, a Residential Parent & Legal Custodian may be ordered, with visitation ordered for the out-of-state parent.

 It’s very important to note that a Notice of Intent to Relocate must be filed with the jurisdictional court.
 This is the court your custody order was issued from.
-This must be done prior to moving out of state.
+This must be done before moving out of state.
 If the other parent is supportive of the move, an agreed entry can be filed informing the court.
 If not, that parent may object to the move and, if the objection is properly filed, the court will conduct a hearing on the matter.
 Be sure to check your county’s local rules with regards to guidelines for serving the notice.

 If testimony is provided causing the judge to conclude that relocation is not in the best interest of the child, or there is no valid reason for the move, the relocation request can be denied.